himakhaitan/evidentAuditDiscordBot/README.md

 ### vote

+The command is used to vote for the community.
+The bot will post the embed in the channel with a url.

 ```
 /vote
 ```

-The command is used to vote for the community.
-The bot will post the embed in the channel with a url.

 <img src="https://github.com/himakhaitan/evidentAuditDiscordBot/blob/main/resources/commands/avatar.gif?raw=true">

 ## Contact

 <p>Feel free to reach me out on any of the above mediums (LinkedIn, Mail and Twitter for fast responses).
-See you in my inbox/DMs</p>
+See you in my inbox / DMs 📩 😃</p>

 <p>
   <a href="mailto:himanshukhaitan108@gmail.com" target="_blank"><img height="40" src = "https://github.com/himakhaitan/himakhaitan/blob/main/icons/mail.png?raw=true"></a>